balanced-dev/yuzu-docs/docs/definition/data.md

 # Data/States
-Data is a big part of the definition side of Yuzu projects: while it's true that you could get by with only creating schemas, markup, styling and Javascript creating states are a big part of the Yuzu process.
+Data is a big part of the definition side of Yuzu projects: while it's true that you could get by with only creating schemas, markup, styling and Javascript, creating states is often a critical component of the Yuzu process.

-They enable the front-end developers to work in complete isolation, without the need for the delivery side to check the flexibility of the UI.
-It allows the Handlebars partials to be rigorously tested and styling decisions to be made using extreme data, as well as allowing initial data to be lifted from the designs and imported into the CMS when being integrated.
+They enable the front-end developers to work in complete isolation, without the need for the delivery side, to check the flexibility of the UI with different data situations.
+It allows the Handlebars partials to be rigorously tested and styling decisions to be made using extreme data, as well as allowing initial content data to be lifted from the designs and used to hydrate the CMS when being integrated.

 ---

 # What is a state?
-A state is quite simply a JSON file for a specific block/page which complies to its schema and usually uses a specific/extreme set of property values to test one/multiple of the block/page's:
+A state is quite simply a JSON file for a specific block/page which validates against its schema.
+It usually uses a specific/extreme set of property values to test one/multiple of the block/page's:

 1.  **Handlebars partial**:<br>
     By changing values from truthy to falsy and vice versa, all avenues of the Handlebars conditions outlined in the block/page partial can be explored using multiple states.
 The includes boolean properties and the absence/presence of data (e.g. empty vs populated array)

 2.  **Styling (SCSS/CSS)**:<br>
     Different amounts and/or combinations of data conditions can cause designs/layouts to break.
-For example with a string value you could test the extremes over several states: a long sentence, a very long word, a little amount of text etc. to see how it holds up.
+For example with a string value you could test the extremes over several states: a long sentence, a very long word, a little amount of text etc. to see how it responds across all screen sizes.
 You can also test layouts: for example if there are two bullet point lists which are equal height in the design, you would purposefully umbalance them by assigning more items to one list than the other in a new state.
-Designers often use perfect or duplicated data sets when creating their designs, authors/users however are not likely to input the same and so your solution should be flexible enough to cope.
+Designers often use perfect or duplicated dummy data (e.g. Lorem Ipsum fragments) when creating their designs.
+Authors or users however are not likely to do the same and so your solution should be flexible enough to cope.

 3.  **Javascript**:<br>
     States can be useful for when settings are being passed to your scripts via data properties in the markup: for example passing latitude and longitude values into a Google map.
 It can also be useful when mimicking backend responses: e.g. rendered HTML from the delivery side in AJAX requests ([see Javascript section's API explanation](definition/javascript?id=API)).